abaer123/Racing-Repository/Courses/AI/1_Modern_Development_With_GitLab_AI.md

   * Next use the left hand navigation menu to click through **Build \> Pipelines** and ensure that the most recent pipeline we kicked off is complete.
   * Spend some time taking a look at all of the information provided to you, exploring the job results and information tabs.
   * We have already seen how to view the vulnerabilities in the pipeline view, but now lets use the left hand navigation menu and click through **Secure -\> Vulnerability report** to view the full report
-  * Once in the **_Vulnerability Report_** we first can click into any of the vulnerabilities present.
+  * Once in the **_Vulnerability Report√ we first can click into any of the vulnerabilities present.
+Notice that there are a number of vulnerablilities like token leaks & container issues, all of which GitLab will help you quickly fix through policies and the power of one platform.
-  * Next look for the **Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection')** or **_CWE-89 in db.py_** vulnerability and click into one of them.
-We can see that this vulnerability was triggered by a SQL injection risk.
-Click the **try it out** button for an explanation on what a SQL injection risk is and why our application is vulnerable.
+  * Next look for the **Possible SQL Injection')** vulnerability by filtering the **_Severity_** to ***Low*** and the **_Tool_** to ***SAST***.
+Click into the vulnerability, then click the **try it out** button for an explanation on what a SQL injection risk is and why our application is vulnerable.
-  * At the end of the report check out the **_Fixed Code_** section and we can see that if we add\_ `sql.escape_string(query)`\_ or `sanitize_sql(username)` around our queries they will be safe.
+  * At the end of the report check out the **_Fixed Code_** section and we can see that if we add `sanitize_sql(id)` around our id value we will be protected from most attacks.
 We will use this knowledge later in the workshop.
+  * If you are curious what triggered this response try clicking ***Show prompt*** to see the full prompt sent to GitLab duo to generate the suggested fix.
 * [ ] Step 4: Explain This Code
   * What if we wanted more context about the specific function above before we went and made a code change?
-Lets click **project overview** in the top left to get back to the main page of your application.
-From here we will click through the notes & db.py files, **notes \> db.py**.
+Lets click the linked file in the **_Location_** section to be brought to our db.rb file.
-  * Once in the db.py file locate the line the sql injection vulnerability was occurring on and highlight the entire function.
+  * Once in the db.py file locate the line the sql injection vulnerability on line 42 and highlight the whole **_get_specific_** function.
   * You should then see a small question mark to the left of the code, click it.
   * On the right hand side there will now be a small pop up to explain what your highlighted code does in natural language.
 Try highlighting other code sections as well.
   * At this point we should be fully aware of why and how our SQL injection vulnerability is occurring.
 In the next section we will use Code Suggestions to fix it